rpalazzo/alta-predict/README.md

 The following integer columns are the actual scores, and the decimal columns are the predicted scores.<br>
 The second to last column is the sum of the scores, and the last column is the final team ranking.<br>

+## Notes
+Scores and scheduled oponents are in the table ending with "_tblRosters".

 MIT License<br>
 Copyright (c) 2025 Robert Palazzo